weizheng2/aspnet-ecommerce-api/README.md

 # ASP.NET Ecommerce API
-A RESTful ASP.NET Core Web API demonstration for an **e-commerce platform**, designed to handle products, carts, orders, payments, and user management with authentication and role-based authorization.
+A RESTful ASP.NET Core Web API demo for an **e-commerce platform**.
+It handles products, carts, orders, payments, and user management with authentication and role-based authorization.

 ## 🚀 Key Features

 - **Products:** Full CRUD operations, with admin-only endpoints for creating, updating, and deleting products.
 - **Cart:** Add, remove, clear items, and calculate total cost for checkout.
-- **Orders:** Manage user orders and retrieve order history and details.
+- **Orders:** Manage user orders and get order history and details.
 - **Payment Integration:** Stripe checkout session and webhook handling for verification and order creation.
 - **User Management:** JWT authentication and role-based authorization for Admin and User access.
 - **Additional Features:** Pagination, API versioning for maintainability and rate limiting to manage traffic.

 ## 🛠️ Technologies Used
 - ASP.NET Core
-- Entity Framework Core with SQL database
+- Entity Framework Core with SQL Server
 - Unit and Integration Tests with xUnit
-- CI with Github Actions
+- CI/CD with GitHub Actions
 - Controller → Service → Repository pattern
 - JWT Authentication
 - API Versioning